movestore/movestore.github.io/create_app.md

 7. **Initiate the App** on MoveApps (`Create new Application`).

 8. **Submit a first App version** to MoveApps (`Add version`).
-Once the MoveApps administrator has checked it and built it into a Docker container, it becomes available to all users on the platform.
-Please test it there.
-We will contact you via Github issue if there are any changes necessary.
+One of the MoveApps administrators will check the App and build it into a Docker container for integration to the platform.
+If the App has built successfully, it will acquire private trial status.
+You will receive an E-mail.

+9. **Test a private trial version** of your App on MoveApps.
+Build a workflow and test if your App version behaves as expected on the system.

+10. **Approve (or retract) your App version** for visibility to all MoveApps users.
+If it needs adaptions, please retract and submit a new App version.

 ## Notes and recommendations
 - As move/sp will be deprecated at the end of 2023, consider working with sf and using the brand-new [move2 package](https://gitlab.com/bartk/move2), which has recently been added to CRAN.
 Avoid any use of deprecated R packages.

-- Stepwise App review is on the way, which will allow you to test your App in MoveApps before it will become available to all users.
+- **Stepwise App review is now implemented!** The new trial stage allows you to test your App in MoveApps before it will become available to all users.

-- Don’t be afraid to hand in a preliminary App, a warning message can be applied, and most Apps take time to become used.
+- Don’t be afraid to hand in a preliminary App, a warning message can be applied.

 - Make sure that users of your App are enabled to understand what is required of input data, what happens in the App and how the method works, that they can interpret the results correctly and understand possible issues.